mlitsey/FreeBSD_NAS/7_administrative_tasks.md

     # This is where we set the slower, quiet speed
     ipmitool -I lanplus -H $IPMIHOST -U $IPMIUSER -P $IPMIPW -y $IPMIEK raw 0x30 0x30 0x02 0xff 0x$SPEEDHEX else
+          # printf "Keeping settings the same until needing to be changed Temp is ($TEMP C)" | systemd-cat -t R730xd-IPMI-TEMP
           logger " R730xd-IPMI-TEMP : Keeping settings the same until it needs to be changed, Temp is ($TEMP C)" fi